tudorpintea999/0g-docs/docs/developer-hub/building-on-0g/compute-network/sdk.md

 await broker.inference.acknowledgeProviderSigner(providerAddress)
 ```

-The providerAddress can be obtained from from service metadata.
+The providerAddress can be obtained from service metadata.
 For details on how to retrieve it, see [Discover Available Services](/developer-hub/building-on-0g/compute-network/sdk#discover-available-services)